Pastor, acclaimed scholar was a staunch advocate for civil rights activism

 Tags: commission on religion and race, nancy j. taylor, Pittsburgh Theological Seminary, presbyteian historical society, Presbyterian Committee on the Self-Development of People, rev. gayraud wilmore, united presbyterian church in the usa

-Ministries: Gender & Racial Justice, Presbyterian Committee on the Self-Development of People, African American Intercultural Congregational Support
+Ministries: Gender, Racial and Intercultural Justice, Presbyterian Committee on the Self-Development of People, African American Intercultural Congregational Support